Mallorca in August (2025): Weather, Events, and Best Things to Do

 Will I ever do it?

-I’m intrigued, but I’m also pretty sure I’d hit a wall halfway and have major regrets.
-But friends who’ve done it and lived to tell the tale say it’s gruelling but unforgettable in all the best ways.
-So, if you’re up for a night of camaraderie, self-discovery, and possible toenail loss (this happened to my friend), Lluc a Peu might just be your next great adventure!
+I’m intrigued, but also pretty sure I’d hit a wall halfway and have major regrets.
+Friends who’ve done it and lived to tell the tale say it’s gruelling but unforgettable in all the best ways.
+So, if you’re up for a night of camaraderie, self-discovery, and possible toenail loss from all that walking (yes, this happened to my friend), Lluc a Peu might just be your next great adventure!

 Feeling brave enough to try it?